Autumn Table Decorations--Capture Seasonal Colors With a Brightly-Hued Centerpiece

 A Fall Family Project

-Autumn table decorations are just the thing to capture the beauty of fall.
-Creativity can "bloom" with seasonal offerings to grace the table.
+Autumn table decorations are just the thing to capture the beauty of the fall season and bring a little of it indoors.
+Creativity can "bloom" with seasonal offerings to grace your table.

-Gathering leaves, nuts, berries & fall flowers and arranging them as decorations for the table is a reminder that the season offers a tapestry of bright hues.
+Gathering leaves, nuts, berries & fall flowers and arranging them as decorations for the table is a reminder that the season offers a bounty of food for both animals and humans, along with a tapestry of bright hues.
+By going on a "treasure hunt" you get to capture these offerings and bring some of that lovely bright color and texture indoors to enjoy before the snow falls.

 What Materials Can Be Collected for Autumn Table Decorations?